JonathanHolvey/sharepy/readme.md

-# SharePy - Simple SharePoint authentication for Python
+# SharePy - Simple SharePoint Online authentication for Python

-This module will handle authentication for your sharepoint site, allowing you to make straightforward HTTP requests from Python.
+This module will handle authentication for your SharePoint Online/O365 site, allowing you to make straightforward HTTP requests from Python.
 It extends the commonly used *Requests* module, meaning that returned objects are familliar, easy to work with and well documented.

 ## Initiate a SharePoint session: